The rich don’t work for money. They make their money work for them. – Robert Kiyosaki

 Money doesn’t grow on trees.
 Money grows on real estate.

-5 Ways Real Estate Makes Your Money Work for You
+5 Ways Real Estate Investments Make Your Money Work for You

 As we’ve learned over the years, every dollar that we invest in real estate goes to work for us, and in more ways than one.
-It’s like having a bunch of little minions out there.
+It’s like having a bunch of little real estate investing minions out there.

-There are five core ways each dollar works for you when you invest it in real estate:
+There are five core ways each dollar works for you when you with real estate investments:

 - Cash flow